DsnTgr/react-snowpack-electron-typescript/README.md

 React-Snowpack-Electron-Typescript
 ====
-It's the demo with React, Snowpack, Electron and Typescript.
-And thanks for [stepanvanzuriak/snowpack-electron-react](https://github.com/stepanvanzuriak/snowpack-electron-react)
+It's the demo that build a desktop application with React, Snowpack, Electron and Typescript.